The Creality LD-002R made it into our buyer’s guide of the Best 3D Printers Spring 2020. Check out our hands-on review to see why.

 It would appear that the Creality LD-002R is available now (it’s been unspecifically listed as coming “next month” up to the posting of this initial review.)
 Helpful shopping links on the right.

-License: The text of "Creality LD-002R Review: Our First Impressions" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Creality LD-002R Review: Hands On" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Stay informed with notifications from All3DP.